google-deepmind/levintreesearch_cm/README.md

 # Levin Tree Search with Context Models

-Code for the paper "Levin Tree Search with Context Models" (IJCAI 2023, [extended version](https://arxiv.org/abs/2305.16945)).
+Code for the paper "Levin Tree Search with Context Models" (Distinguished paper award at IJCAI 2023, [extended version](https://arxiv.org/abs/2305.16945)).

 This code allows to reproduce the results of the paper.